GOP congressman’s gun-toting family Christmas photo sparks outrage days after school shooting

 “Can somebody explain to me how they worked out that the Michigan school shooting is @RepThomasMassie’s fault because he shared a picture of him and his family holding legal fire arms,” conservative commentator Candace Owens wrote on Twitter.

-Other Republicans, like Rep. Lauren Boebert of Colorado, who recently faced a firestorm over Islamophobic remarks against Rep. Ilhan Omar (D-Minn.), applauded Massie’s post.
+Other Republicans, such as Rep. Lauren Boebert of Colorado, who recently faced a firestorm over Islamophobic remarks against Rep. Ilhan Omar (D-Minn.), applauded Massie’s post.

 “That’s my kind of Christmas card!”
 Boebert tweeted.